Arsh-ml/Fan-control-with-AI/README.md

 Control your fan based on the fact if someone is present in a room or not.
 If someone is present, the fan goes on and vice versa.

 ### CONNECTIONS FOR ARDUINO ###
-VIN of Arduino -> 5V of Relay
+VIN of Arduino -> 5V of Relay.
-GND of Arduino -> GND of Relay
+GND of Arduino -> GND of Relay.
 Pin 8 of Arduin0 -> IN4 of Relay (or any other input according to your relay module channels, mine was at channel 4).

 ### HOW TO RUN ###